AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --             ^ Default value for parameter
     end Week_4;

-We learn two interesting things in the example above:
+This example illustrates several points:

-- Parameters can also have default values.
+- Parameters can have default values.
 When calling the subprogram, you can then omit parameters if they have a default value.
-A call to a subprogram without parameters does not need parentheses, similarly to when it is declared.
+Unlike C/C++, a call to a subprogram without parameters does not include parentheses.

-- The return type of a function can be anything. objects of size unknown at compile time are fine.
-Note that this also true for parameters.
+- The return type of a function can be any type; a function can return a value whose size is unknown at compile time.
+Likewise the parameters can be of any type.

 .. admonition:: In other languages

-    Returning variable size objects in languages lacking a garbage collector is a bit complicated implementation-wize, which is why C and C++ don't allow it, prefering to ressort to explicit dynamic allocation from the user.
+    Returning variable size objects in languages lacking a garbage collector is a bit complicated implementation-wise, which is why C and C++ don't allow it, prefering to depend on explicit dynamic allocation / free from the user.

-    The problem is that explicit dynamic allocation is unsafe as soon as you want to collect unused memory.
+    The problem is that explicit storage management is unsafe as soon as you want to collect unused memory.
 Ada's ability to return variable size objects will remove one use case for dynamic allocation, and hence, remove one potential source of bugs from your programs.

-    Rust follows the C/C++ model, but with it's safe pointer semantics, allows for safety.
+    Rust follows the C/C++ model, but with safe pointer semantics.
     However, dynamic allocation is still used.
 Ada can benefit from an eventual performance edge because it can use any model.

     .. amiard: TODO: say less or say more

-As we showed briefly above, a subprogram declaration in a package declaration must be completed by a subprogram body in the package body.
+As we showed briefly above, if a subprogram declaration appears in a package declaration then a subprogram body needs to be supplied in the package body.
 For the ``Week`` package above, we could have the following body:

 .. code:: ada